-From changing and redefining of spaces to implementation and realization of a new design.
+From changing and redefining spaces, to implementation and realization of opportunities

 light, space and architecture